Those Who Survived The Boss From Hell

 On Friday she left at her usual time.

-During the days between her request for leave and her leaving on Friday, Mrs. Scott took all personal items from her space.
+During the days between her request for leave and departure on Friday, Mrs. Scott clandestinely took all personal items from her space, deleted a large number of files from her computer, these were crucial files.
+Mrs. Scott in no way betrayed this was her last week on the job.

-The reason Mrs. Scott could behave as she did, was because having fully appreciated the quality, or lack there of, pertaining to her employer, treated him as he deserved by walking off the job.
+The reason Mrs. Scott could behave as she did, was because appreciating the quality, or lack there of, of her employer, treated him as he deserved by quietly walking off the job.

 The BFH was bellowing at the top of his voice, berating Eric, one of the messengers.
 It was not the first time, nor would it be the last.